Adillwma/SDx4/README.md

 </div>

 ## Introduction
 SDx4 Image Upscaler is a user-friendly native Windows program that leverages the power of the [Stable Diffusion x4 Upscaler](https://huggingface.co/stabilityai/stable-diffusion-x4-upscaler) model developed by [Stability AI](https://stability.ai/).
 This package is designed to provide a seamless, lightweight, and secure way to upscale your images with cutting edge neural upscaling.
-The package is bundled as a Windows installer, eliminating the need for Python or any additional code dependencies.
+The package is bundled as a Windows installer, eliminating the need for Python or any additional code dependencies and includes smart tiled processing to massivly reduce the RAM/VRAM requirments for processing large images.
 Happy enhancing!

 ## Table of Contents
 - [Features](#features)